The Three-Way Struggle: Law, Sin, and Me: A Study of Romans 7

 An illustration from marriage

 “Do you not know, brothers and sisters — for I am speaking to those who know the law — that the law has authority over someone only as long as that person lives?”
 (7:1).
-Paul has already argued in chapter 6 that believers died with Christ, and we have therefore died to sin.
-In chapter 7, he will argue that, in our union with Jesus Christ, we also died to the law.
+Paul has already explained in chapter 6 that believers died with Christ, and we have therefore died to sin.
+In chapter 7, he explains that, in our union with Jesus Christ, we also died to the law.
 When we die to sin, we also die to the law.
 The law can no longer prosecute us, because in the eyes of the law, we are dead.

 However, Christians have been given new life with Christ, so where does that put us?
 Paul’s second point is that we are under a new authority.
 In verse 2, Paul uses the analogy of marriage, in which death affects the legal status of the living: “For example, by law a married woman is bound to her husband as long as he is alive, but if her husband dies, she is released from the law that binds her to him.”
 The law of marriage has force only as long as both partners are alive.
 As soon as one dies, the marriage restrictions are gone.